 - Alexander not only conquered Asia Minor and Iraq but also Iran, he moved from Iran to India Herodotus, who is called the father of history and Greek writers, described India as a country of immense wealth.

-- He lived in India for about 19 months from 326-325 BC.
-During this, he was always engaged in the war, at the time of his return, Alexander’s army was divided into two parts – the water route and the land route at the mouth of the Indus river.
+- During this, he was always engaged in the war, at the time of his return, Alexander’s army was divided into two parts – the water route and the land route at the mouth of the Indus river.